 I took the plant from her with a promise to take good care of it.

 When she turned to leave, I asked her mom’s name.
 I like to name my pass-along plants after the people I get them from; and, that’s when the tears started.

 When she left, I brought it over to the potting bench and let it sit for a few days.
 Then, my student gardeners and I set about dividing it and taking care of it.
-It was a good thing we did it - because the minute we started to take it out of the pot it became very apparent that this plant was severely waterlogged.
-It wouldn’t of made it have a knot rescued it from the pot.
+It was a good thing we did it - because the minute we started to take it out of the pot, it became very apparent that this plant was severely waterlogged.
+It wouldn’t have made it have a knot rescued it from the pot.
 We removed as much potting soil as we could.
-We split the plant in half and put them into separate clay pots which were very heavily perlited; which was just what the doctor ordered.
-It’s the perfect environment and now it’s doing fantastic.
+We split the plant in half and put them into separate clay pots, which were very heavily perlited, which was just what the doctor ordered.
+It’s the perfect environment, and now it’s doing fantastic.

 But, I’d be lying if I didn’t say that it had a little more special meaning to me than just your typical jade plant -because of the look on this woman’s face when she gave me this plant; passing on this little, living thing that her mom had nurtured.

 #OTD Today is Saint Bernard of Clairvaux‘s day; he was the patron saint of beekeepers.

 He's also the patron saint of bees and candlemakers